carlosantr/ML-Pushover/README_INSTRUCTIONS.md

 5. Enter your input data in the boxes, taking into account the model ranges presented in "Table 5.
 Input parameters" (from the paper "Machine Learning – based approach for predicting pushover curves of low-rise reinforced concrete frame buildings").
 The ranges supporter by the GUI are: Nx (2-5), Ny (2-5), Lx (4-8), Ly (2.5-4), Fc (17000-35000), W (10-30), Bcol/Hcol/Bbeam (0.25-0.5), Hbeam (0.3-0.65), ρc (0.01122-0.02782), ρb-top (0.0051-0.0125) and ρb-bot (0.0034-0.0091).
 6. Press the Predict button.
    6.1.
 If an error occurs or the seismic code consideration are not accomplished, a message is presented and the values must be changed
-        until the error or warning are cprrected.
+        until the error or warning are corrected.
 7. When the "OK" green message is presented, the prediction is done.